TomJia98/Project_Wunners/README.md

 ## User Story

 AS AN individual who is looking to test their knowledge of both popular songs and vocabulary...

-I WANT to be able to visit a webpage that updates with the current top charts from which it randomly picks a song and then changes some of its lyrics with synonyms
+I WANT to be able to visit a webpage that updates with the current top charts from which it randomly picks a song and then changes some of its lyrics with synonyms.

 SO THAT I can attempt to guess the altered song's title, input it and view my previous high score (time taken).

 <!-- What did you learn? -->